OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ![Function a](Images/Chapters/0x05c/fucntion_a_of_class_sg_vantagepoint_a.png)

-You can see the directory names inside the "Variables" window by clicking "Step Over" the Debugger view to step into and through the `a()` method .
+You can see the directory names inside the "Variables" window by clicking "Step Over" the Debugger view to step into and through the `a` method.

 ![Step Over](Images/Chapters/0x05c/step_over.png)

 Step into the `System.getenv` method with the "Force Step Into" feature.

-After you get the colon-separated directory names, the debugger cursor will return to the beginning of the `a()` method, not to the next executable line.
+After you get the colon-separated directory names, the debugger cursor will return to the beginning of the `a` method, not to the next executable line.
 This happens because you're working on the decompiled code instead of the source code.
 This skipping makes following the code flow crucial to debugging decompiled applications.
 Otherwise, identifying the next line to be executed would become complicated.

 If you don't want to debug core Java and Android classes, you can step out of the function by clicking "Step Out" in the Debugger view.
 Using "Force Step Into" might be a good idea  once you reach the decompiled sources and "Step Out" of the core Java and Android classes.
 This will help speed up debugging while you keep an eye on the return values of the core class functions.

 ![Step Out](Images/Chapters/0x05c/step_out.png)

-After the `a()` method gets the directory names,  it will search for the `su` binary within these directories.
+After the `a` method gets the directory names,  it will search for the `su` binary within these directories.
 To defeat this check, step through the detection method and inspect the variable content.
 Once execution reaches a location where the `su` binary would be detected, modify one of the variables holding the file name or directory name by pressing F2 or right-clicking and choosing "Set Value".

 ![Set Value](Images/Chapters/0x05c/set_value.png)